SIUM03/CSE311/README.md

-How to run the file
+How to run the file?
+Here is the steps:

+1.Clone this repository